gardener/gardener/docs/usage/shoot_credentials_rotation.md

 The rotation happens in three stages:

 - In stage one, a new encryption key is created and added to the bundle (together with the old encryption key).
-- In stage two, all `Secret`s in the cluster are rewritten by the `kube-apiserver` so that they become encrypted with the new encryption key.
+- In stage two, all `Secret`s in the cluster and resources configured in the `spec.kubernetes.kubeAPIServer.encryptionConfig` of the Shoot (See [ETCD Encryption Config](./shoot_etcd_encryption_config.md)) are rewritten by the `kube-apiserver` so that they become encrypted with the new encryption key.
 - In stage three, the old encryption is dropped from the bundle.

 Technically, the `Preparing` phase indicates the stages one and two.